WordPress Hosting Review: HostGeek Australia

 • Click the button below to start browsing the hosting plans (link will open in a new window).

-• Follow the prompts for your domain name and payment.
+• Follow the prompts for your domain name and payment (strongly recommend buying your domain name at the same time, if you don’t already have one)

 • Enter and validate the promo code: YM10